Need to talk? Call 1800 882 436.

 • contaminated water, for example, when swimming

-This is caused by an allergic reaction.
-This form of conjunctivitis is not contagious.
+This is caused by an allergic reaction, chemical or a toxin.
+This type of conjunctivitis is not contagious.

-Allergic conjunctivitis may be a problem all year round if it’s caused by a reaction to dust, mould, animal hair or foods.
-If it’s caused by a pollen allergy it may come and go, depending on the season and weather conditions.
+If your child's conjunctivitis is caused by a pollen allergy it may come and go, depending on the season and weather conditions.

 Other conditions with similar symptoms include: